-Al Seibert is in his 12th season on the University of Iowa men’s basketball coaching staff.
-Seibert spent five years as the team’s video coordinator before being named director of operations prior to the 2016-17 season.
+Al Seibert is in his 13th season on the University of Iowa men’s basketball coaching staff.
+Seibert is in his second year as Chief of Staff after serving as director of operations for six seasons (2017-22) and five seasons as the team’s video coordinator (2012-16).

-As operations director, Seibert works closely with the basketball staff, helping coordinate travel and carry out the day-to-day activities of the UI basketball program.
+Seibert works closely with the basketball staff, overseeing the day-to-day activities of the UI basketball program.

 Seibert has assisted in the rise of the Hawkeye basketball program back to national prominence since 2012.
-Fran McCaffery and his experienced coaching staff have won 20 games or more eight of the last 10 years.
-Seibert and the Hawkeyes have placed fifth or better in the Big Ten standings six of the last eight seasons, including a third-place finish in 2021.
+Fran McCaffery and his experienced coaching staff have won 20 games or more eight of the last 11 years.
+Seibert and the Hawkeyes have placed fifth or better in the Big Ten standings seven of the last nine seasons, including a third-place finish in 2021.

-Iowa has had one of the most dominating players in college basketball each of the past three seasons.
-Luka Garza was twice named national player of the year and a consensus first-team All-America selection in 2020 and 2021, while Keegan Murray was a finalist for the Wooden Award and Naismith Trophy, earned consensus first-team All-America laurels and was named the Karl Malone Power Forward of the Year in 2022.
-Furthermore, Seibert and the Hawkeye staff have recruited and coached a first-team All-Big Ten honoree seven of the last nine years.
+Iowa has had one of the most dominating players in college basketball each of the past four seasons.
+Luka Garza was twice named national player of the year and a consensus first-team All-America selection in 2020 and 2021, Keegan Murray was a finalist for the Wooden Award and Naismith Trophy, earned consensus first-team All-America laurels and was named the Karl Malone Power Forward of the Year in 2022 while Kris Murray was a consensus third-team All-American, a finalist for the Karl Malone Award, and a semifinalist for the Wooden and Naismith awards.
+Furthermore, Seibert and the Hawkeye staff have recruited and coached a first-team All-Big Ten honoree eight of the last 10 years.